AutoScout24/api/source/includes/_changeLog.md

 ##August 9th, 2018 – API version 1.1

-The next changes will be effective <span style="color:red"> **10th of september 2018**</span>.
+The following changes will be effective from the <span style="color:red"> **10th of september, 2018**</span>.

 ### Format changes for ImageID

-The current ImageID even if it is not explicitly documented as an unsigned integer it match's directly to the definition of it.
-Current modifications will change the value to comply being a string represented as a uuid.
+The current ImageID, even if is not explicitly documented, is an unsigned integer.
+Current modifications will change the value to comply being a string (UUID).

 | Current Type | Future Type |
 | :--- | :--- |